This information is here to help support you if you struggle with high ammonia levels. Not everyone will necessarily need to implement these changes.

 High levels of ammonia are frequently found in those on the autism spectrum.
-Ammonia may be high for many reasons including, bacterial imbalances, parasites, protein consumption, and so on.
-One of the most common symptoms of high ammonia is the strong smell of ammonia in sweat, urine, stool and/or breath.
-Many often experience behavioral reactions from high ammonia, and in my opinion, this may be because of its ability to increase glutamate levels.
+Ammonia may be high for many reasons, including bacterial imbalances, overgrowth of E.coli, clostridia, klebsiella, parasites, protein consumption, and so on, and ammonia is a byproduct of their metabolism.
+One of the most common symptoms of high ammonia is the strong smell of ammonia in sweat, urine, stool, and/or breath.
+Many often experience behavioral reactions from high ammonia, and in my opinion, this may be because of its ability to increase glutamate levels and decrease GABA.
 An organic acids test (OAT) or a comprehensive stool analysis (CDSA) can give you an indication if you or your child may be struggling with high levels of ammonia (see “testing” for more information).

 The third problem could be the decreased formation of GABA due to the increased formation of glutamine.
 Ammonia pushes the conversion of glutamic acid to glutamine instead of to GABA.
 This may be a little confusing as both glutamate and glutamine can both be beneficial or detrimental all dependent upon the proper balance.
 Glutamate and glutamine act as the major buffering molecules for ammonia.” http://drhoustonanderson.com/autism-and-ammonia-exciting/